-The products are in compliance with the following regulatory requirements:
+The products are in compliance with the following regulatory requirements

-- In the US: FCC CFR 47 Part 15, subpart C. - Other identified applicable international regulatory requirements in countries outside the EU and US.
-Please refer to local country requirements for these areas. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance: This device has been certified pursuant to the Japanese Radio Law (電波法) and the Japanese Telecommunications Business Law (電気通信事業法).
-This device should not be modified (otherwise the granted designation number will become invalid).
+- In the US: FCC CFR 47 Part 15, subpart C. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance: This device has been certified pursuant to the Japanese Radio Law (電波法) and the Japanese Telecommunications Business Law (電気通信事業法).
+This device should not be modified (otherwise the granted designation number will become invalid). - For other international regulatory requirements, please refer to the regulatory requirements of the specific country.